UNINETTSigma2/documentation/software/application_guides/vasp.md

 ## Citation

-When publishing results obtained with the software referred to, please do check the developers web page in order to find the correct citation(s).
+When publishing results obtained with the software referred to, please do check your license agreement and the developers web page in order to find the correct citation(s).
 Also, remember to acknowledge Sigma2 for the computational resources.